Become a member

 Online Safety (also known as internet safety, e-safety or cyber safety): Refers to the act of staying safe online and the safe and responsible use of technology.
 This includes the use of the internet and also other means of communication using electronic media, for example social media, text or other messaging applications, gaming devices, email, etc.

-Participant: Any Member, Official, Player, Support Personnel, member of a Club, League or Regional Association sanctioned by and/or falling under the jurisdiction of BE.
+Participant: Any Member, Official, Player, Coach, Support Personnel, member of a Club, League or Regional Association sanctioned by and/or falling under the jurisdiction of BE.

 Participant Member: A member with a licence to participate in a local league, a central venue league and other structured competitions deemed outside of Performance Membership tier.